Rachel Williams (footballer): Club career

 In July 2022, Williams signed a two-year contract with Manchester United, reuniting with her former Birmingham manager Marc Skinner.
+She scored 21 goals in 90 appearances for the club, including one in the 2024 Women's FA Cup final as United lifted its first major silverware.

+Williams returned to Leicester City for a third time in January 2026, signing an 18-month contract.

+Williams joined Burnley in August 2026, signing a one year contract.

 International career

 England

 Williams scored on her England Under-19 debut, whilst still an Under-17 player, against Switzerland in 2005.
 Later that year she was selected as part of the England squad for the UEFA Women's Under-19 Championship.

 In May 2009, Williams was one of the first 17 female players to be given central contracts by the Football Association.
 At the time she was the only uncapped player to be awarded a contract.
 Her debut for the England senior side came in July 2009 when she came on as a substitute for Alex Scott in the 2–0 defeat at home to Iceland.
 She missed out on a place in the Women's Euro 2009 Squad, but was picked by head coach Hope Powell for England's squad to face Malta in the first qualifying game for the 2011 Women's World Cup.
 Despite excellent form at club level, Williams was overlooked for the 2011 World Cup squad.

 Williams collected her second cap, more than two years after her first, when she replaced Natasha Dowie during half–time of a 2–2 Euro 2013 qualifying draw in Serbia.
 She scored her first international goal in the next qualifier against Slovenia, a 4–0 win at Swindon's County Ground in September 2011.
 In June 2013 Williams was left out of Powell's squad for UEFA Women's Euro 2013.

 Williams was allotted 171 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.